cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/import-assets-from-google-sheets.md

 {{% image src="/integrations/integration_builder/how_to_guides/import-assets/google-sheets-02-create-connection-form.png" alt="Create connection form" %}}

-Once signed in with Google, you should get a confirmation that the connection got successfully created.
+Once signed in with Google, you should get a confirmation that the connection was successfully created.

 {{% image src="/integrations/integration_builder/how_to_guides/import-assets/google-sheets-03-connection-created.png" alt="Connection Created" %}}

 ### 3. Find and select the recipe

-Go to the `Integration Builder` > `Library` and select Outlook.
+Go to the `Integration Builder` > `Library` and search for Google Sheets.

 {{% image src="/integrations/integration_builder/how_to_guides/import-assets/google-sheets-1-find-recipes.png" alt="Google Sheets tile" %}}